Speed Management

 As part of Slow Down Dublin, the Dublin Police Department is using speed warning cameras throughout the city to support safe streets and reinforce responsible driving.

-The cameras will be used to issue warning letters to drivers who are speeding on roadways.
-The portable cameras are part of a pilot program and can be moved to areas of concern to help improve overall traffic safety by focusing on changing driver behavior and decreasing traffic crashes, fatalities and severity of crashes related to speed.
+Sept.
+16, 2024, cameras began issuing warning letters that will be mailed to vehicle owners based on a driver exceeding speed thresholds.
+The portable cameras can be moved to areas of concern to help improve overall traffic safety by focusing on changing driver behavior and decreasing traffic crashes, fatalities and severity of crashes related to speed.
+The pilot program for this initiative began in February.
+The initial locations for these cameras:

 Nobody Wins When You Speed